-On NY1 Noticias (starting at 4:50), NY State Senator Jessica Ramos discusses her co-sponsorship of the bill (A.4881/S.1825) that would amend NY law to reduce the maximum sentence on low-level offenses by one day to 264 days.
+On NY1 Noticias (starting at 4:50), NY State Senator Jessica Ramos discusses her co-sponsorship of the bill (A5964/S.1825a) that would amend NY law to reduce the maximum sentence on low-level offenses by one day to 264 days.

 Enjoy some highlights from the day below: